jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

       Joomla 2.5+ site before proceeding.
 You may also want to back up your Joomla 1.5 site.

 Export the attachments information from your Joomla 1.5 site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- 2. Delete any Joomla 1.5 attachments you do not want to migrate
+ 2. Delete any Joomla 1.5 attachments you do not want to migrate.
+It is very
+     important that all attachments have one attachment file associated with
+     them!

  3. Assuming your Joomla 1.5 site uses Attachments version 2.2, download this
      file: